CostaBru/knapsack/README.md

 The ``tests`` directory has tests, and performance report generators.

-The ``Out`` folder is considered as output for tests an reports if ``flags/flags.py`` printToFile set to true.
+The ``Out`` folder is considered as output for tests and reports if ``flags/flags.py`` printToFile set to true.

-There are 7 python methods to use:
+There are 8 python methods to use:

 - ``partitionN``, which gets number set to partition, partitions number or list of particular sizes of each partition, strict partition group size.